CCE Country Profile

 The Republic of Korea uses process-oriented terms to foster environmental awareness, attitudes, and values over a long period.

-The Environmental Education Promotion Act (2008) references ‘climate change,’ ‘environmental conservation,’ and ‘sustainable development’ in relation to the curriculum.
+The Environmental Education Promotion Act (2008) references ‘climate change,’ ‘environmental conservation,’ and ‘sustainable development’.
 For instance, Article 1 notes the need for learners “to contribute to environmental conservation and sustainable development in countries and communities by having the knowledge and capacity to effectively prevent and address various environmental problems, including climate change.”
-This shows that climate change is part of the broader discussions around climate change and environmental education.

-In the Environmental Education Promotion Act (2008), Article 10 deals with the promotion of ‘social environmental education.’
+In the Environmental Education Promotion Act (2008), Article 10 addresses the promotion of ‘social environmental education.’
 Social environmental education is environmental education that occurs outside of school-based environmental education and includes both children and adults.
 Implementation of social environmental education is the responsibility of the government.
 The government distributes social environmental education through the Environmental Education Center, which provides initiatives to a variety of sectors, including government, military, business, and social organizations.
-The content of education deals with climate change and environmental disasters.

 The Republic of Korea’s 4th National Communication (2020) also discusses ‘environmental education,’ which generally incorporates ‘climate change education.’
 In the document, the government states the ultimate purpose of ‘environmental education’ is to understand environmental problems based on knowledge of and experience with interactions between the ecosystem and human society.